arcanistzed/pdf-sheet/README.md

 This will take care of filling out the character name, strength save proficiency, and race on a D&D 5e character sheet.
 As you can see, the `@` is used to access properties of the Actor data, rather than a fixed value.

-Please share any maps you create with me and I will list them here for the benefit of the community.
+Please share any mappings you create with me and I will list them here for the benefit of the community.

 ## License